 | Using Mil Dots as Aiming Points for Distance

-your computer figure it all out in seconds...
-With extreme
+your app figure it all out in seconds...
+With extreme accuracy.

 The distance between mil dots is 3.6 MOA at 10X magnification, right?
 That means it's 3.6 inches at 100 yards, 7.2 inches at 200 yards, and about 12 inches at 300 yards.
 That actually conforms pretty closely to some standard bullet trajectories ( 6.5mm BRM for example)...
 BUT, you can change the MOA between dots by changing the magnification (some scopes go higher than 10X).
 If you reduce the magnification the distance spanned between two dots increases.
 If you increase the magnification, the distance spanned between two dots decreases.
 So, the right magnification setting for each distance, you can have an exact mil dot aiming point.